-The Tom and Mary James Museum of Western + Wildlife Art has its roots in Tom and Mary James' undivided love both for culture and the city of St. Petersburg that has been their home.
-Tom began collecting while a student and when their travels took them west, they were captivated by the art, landscape, and wildlife of the West.
+The Tom and Mary James Museum of Western & Wildlife Art has its roots in Tom and Mary James' undivided love for both culture and the city of St. Pete, which has been their home.
+Tom began collecting art while a student.
+When their travels took them west, they both became captivated by the art, landscape and wildlife of the West.

 A Collection is Born

 Tom and Mary James began to collect what moved them – an attention to place made by contemporary artists.
 They collected for their pleasure as well as hoping to help living artists make a living by their art alone.
 They collected works in oil, ink, stone and steel; works that defy genres and labels; works that evoke the spirit of a wide open frontier and the beauty of life in the wild.
 Since their first acquisition, a vast artistic legacy has grown – one filled with emerging artists and living legends, tribal tradition and classical finesse.

 Through exhibitions and education programs, The James Museum of Western & Wildlife Art emphasizes the core values of the art that moved Tom and Mary James during their collecting: action, fortitude, heritage and integrity.
 The James Museum joins the Salvador Dali Museum, the Museum of Fine Arts, the Chihuly Collection and the Museum of the American Arts & Crafts Movement, among many other institutions, in affirming St. Pete as a sophisticated arts and cultural destination for visitors and residents alike.